 Now we’ve finally come to the point where we estimate the cost of developing online stores.
 We made you read about SWOT analysis, product definition, and KPIs to help you take the right approach to eCommerce marketplace development.
 After all, we develop apps every day at Yalantis and know that without thorough planning and evaluation there’s little to no chance to succeed on the highly competitive mobile commerce market.

 In our estimate, we considered Android app design and development along with API design and development.
-The cost of your app will depend directly on the number of hours developers spend working on it, but the hourly rate will depend on the particular company.
+The cost of your app and the custom marketplace software development will depend directly on the number of hours developers spend working on it, but the hourly rate will depend on the particular company.
 We calculated the development time for an e-marketplace app.

-Considering all potential risks and opportunities, we recommend the following approach to develop an app for a niche marketplace:
+Considering all potential risks and opportunities, we recommend the following approach to develop a cost-efficient app for a niche marketplace:

 1. Create a basic app and test it to get initial feedback.
 Concentrate on these key elements to start: a simple and memorable UI, a recognizable logo, essential filters, a clean layout, and a user-friendly and secure checkout with a shopping cart.
 Once you’ve established which features are most desirable and profitable, expand them.